XRPLF/xrpl.js/MIGRATION.md

 ## 1. 60% size reduction

-Through simplifying 3rd party dependencies, xrpl.js is now a much ligher-weight library.
+Through simplifying 3rd party dependencies, xrpl.js is now a much lighter-weight library.

 One major source of the project’s large bundle size was polyfills, code that replicated Node specific features in the browser.
 Instead, we shifted to using 3rd party packages which worked in both Node and the browser by default.